akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 The SDL file is the configuration file specifying all the needed resources like cpu, ram, storage etc. Since, this is a simple "Hello World" application so the needed resources will be very less.

-## Step2:- Create your Deployment
+## STEP 2:- Create your Deployment

-To deploy the sdl file we pulled in the previous step, run:
+To deploy the sdl file that we curled in the previous step, run following command:

 ```
 provider-services tx deployment create deploy.yml --from $AKASH_KEY_NAME